glebec/functional-math-compiler/README.md

 F  -> number
 ```

-A formal EBNF notation of a similar grammar is included in the `docs` folder, with the augmentation that we allow for multiplication, subtraction, and negative factors.
+A formal EBNF notation of a similar grammar is included in the `docs` folder, with the augmentation that we allow for division, subtraction, and negative factors.

+It is possible to code the parse tree using nonterminals and terminals in the above grammar as node types.
+However, that necessitates that a given node type (e.g. F) might be polymorphic (have more than one shape).
+An alternative, which works in any language, is to have a separate node type per production rule (arrow) as discussed earlier.

 ## Resources